Ansud/python_project_template/README.md

 pre-commit install
 ```

-4. Replace all instances of python_project_template in this README with your actual repository name from GitHub repo URL.
+4. Replace all instances of python_project_template in this readme with your actual repository name from GitHub repository URL.

 ## Commit and Push